Proofreading is a legitimate work-from-home job that gives you the opportunity to make an income from the comfort of your own home.

 This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

-Step Two: Know the different types of proofreading
+Know the different types of proofreading

 Not all proofreading is the same.
 Since there are lots of different kinds of content out there, it makes sense that there are different types of proofreading to suit differing needs.